trueheart78/dead-to-us-html/README.md

 ## Icons

 To add a fresh new icon, visit [Emojipedia][emojipedia], and look for something relevant.
 Currently, the preferred style for graves are the Google style.
-It will require updating of the related Sass file, as well as the actual records.
+It will require updating of the style sheet.

 ### Association Logic